sapphonie/rgl-server-resources/README.md

 (The following is an archive of the last version of the now defunct TFCL's server confgs.
-This project is still being actively developed under the "rgl" branch)
+This project is still being actively developed under the "master" branch)

 # Team Fortress Competitive League Configs